decentral1se/tasty-discover/README.md

 $ stack new <project-name> tasty-discover
 ```

-This template accepts a number of parameters, which `stack` helpfully tells us we can:
+This template accepts a number of parameters, which `stack` helpfully tells us, we can:

 ```
 You can provide them in /home/<username>/.stack/config.yaml, like this: